6 Ways You Should be Marketing Your Pest Control Business

 Your client might not always remember you, but if you remember them, your customer service will stand out.

-6. Talk to your existing customers
+6. Leverage your existing customers for returning business and referrals.

 Building repeat business should be one of your key marketing strategies and to build repeat business you need to communicate with past customers.
 When you’re collecting your customer’s contact information, be sure to get your customer’s email address so you can send them a periodic email after the job is done.